The following is a review of Rocketman — Directed by Dexter Fletcher.

 The following is a review of Eddie The Eagle, produced by Matthew Vaughn.

-Based on a true story, Eddie The Eagle follows the famous titular Olympian, Michael ‘Eddie’ Edwards (played by Taron Egerton) and shows us just how he became an Olympic Ski Jumper.
+Based on a true story, Eddie The Eagle follows the famous titular Olympian, Michael ‘Eddie’ Edwards (played by Taron Egerton), and shows us exactly how he became an Olympic Ski Jumper.
 Eddie The Eagle is an excellent sports biopic, and while it is very clichéd and safe, Taron Egerton and Hugh Jackman elevate the story to a whole new level.
 Continue reading “REVIEW: Eddie The Eagle (2016)”→